radiantearth/stac-api-spec/api-spec.md

 in their 'core', and adds a couple more.
 It does not require a full implementation of OAFeat, it is instead a simplified construct that can run a search across any set of indexed STAC [`Items`](stac-spec/item-spec/README.md).

-The other common most common link relationship is `data`, which goes to a complete list of available 'Collections', along with a mechanism to request individual collections by ID.
-These are specified by OGC API, in the '[Collections](http://docs.opengeospatial.org/DRAFTS/20-024.html#rc_collections-section)' section of OGC API Common.
+The other most common link relationship is `data` (usually at the `/collections` endpoint), which links to a complete list of available 'Collections', along with a mechanism to request individual collections by ID.
+These are specified in the '[Collections](http://docs.opengeospatial.org/DRAFTS/20-024.html#rc_collections-section)' section of OGC API Common.
 STAC's [Collection](stac-spec/collection-spec/README.md) extends the OGC Collection with a handful of [additional fields](stac-spec/collection-spec/collection-spec.md#collection-fields).
 STAC API's are expected to return STAC compliant Collections.

-Some STAC API implementations just use it to describe their Collections, without providing search of individual items.
+Some STAC API implementations only describe their Collections, without providing search of individual Items, indeed they may not have Items.
 Many implementations go further than just providing the `search` rel by becoming fully compliant with [OGC API - Features Core](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_requirements_class_core), implementing following their [GeoJSON](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_requirements_class_geojson) and [OpenAPI](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_requirements_class_openapi_3_0) options, as STAC